Which destination is right for you? Take our quiz to find out

 Lightweight travel towel They take up much less room and dry a lot quicker than ordinary towels.

 Sleeping bag liner If you don't want to buy one, a single duvet cover works well too.
-Climb in, button up and kiss those bed bugs and creepy crawlies goodbye.
+Climb in, button up and say farewell to those bed bugs and creepy crawlies.
 Perfect for those long overnight buses too.
 They don't take up much space but also protect you from grubby looking sheets.

 Mozzie net (location dependent)